xemuliam/docker-nifi/README.md

 - NiFi worker nodes can be scaled up and down via a standard `docker-compose scale worker=N` command, e.g. `worker=2` after standard multi-host deployment will create second worker node on different Docker network host (if available) and connct this new node to existing NiFi cluster.

+# Known issues
+Despite recommendations in NiFi System Administrator’s Guide assingning IP 0.0.0.0 to all cluster members won't work.

+So NCM has no assigned IP (in this case 0.0.0.0 will be assigned to NCM automatically).

+However for cluster node can't set to 0.0.0.0, as this address is then sent verbatim to NCM, which, in turn does not resolve it back to the node.
+If it's set to the ${HOSTNAME}, the cluster works, but the node's web ui is not accessible on the external network.

+Site to site communication between cluster and any other node is impossible.

 # Docker Networking
 Creating an overlay network in advance is **no longer required**.